nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - `prelude` can now be used via `include std/prelude`, but `include prelude` still works.

-## string manipulation: std/strformat, std/strbasics
+## String manipulation: std/strformat, std/strbasics
 - added support for parenthesized expressions.
 - added support for const string's instead of just string literals